 - 7 Conclusion

 In this article, we will extract Salesforce contacts and import them into a SQL Server database table.
-Also, you will learn how to do a basic filtering on the contacts and get only a subset of them.
+Also, you will learn how to do basic filtering on the contacts and get only a subset of them.
 Finally, we will briefly touch some additional advanced options of Salesforce Source component.
 Namely, you will learn how to convert datetime columns to different formats.

 To achieve our goal we will use Salesforce Source SSIS component.
 Under the hood, it uses Salesforce API to make calls to, but you don’t have to be concerned about that: